ReScience/rescience.github.io/05-FAQ.md

 a result of the replication effort.

-## If my submission is rejected, can I resubmit it ?
+## If my submission is rejected, can I resubmit it?

 This depends on the reason your submission was rejected.
 If the original research has already been replicated previously (in